Graduate SchoolDiversity & InclusionFaculty ResourcesPractical Steps for Supporting Social Justice & Addressing Inequities

 - Express interest in students as whole individuals, listening to what they choose to share about their experiences and asking about their specific interests, concerns, and goals.
 Use these insights to make informed suggestions on which opportunities and resources might best meet their academic and professional development interests and needs.

 - Learn how to have meaningful conversations about identity and difference with graduate student advisees and mentees.
-(For example, use the LARA method taught by the Intergroup Dialogue Project– Listen, Affirm, Respond, and Add information/Ask questions.
+For example, use the LARA method (Listen, Affirm, Respond, Add Information).
+LARA guides are available from the Cornell Intergroup Dialogue Project and Stanford SPARQtools.

-- Become more familiar with the potential impact of social identity in challenging conversations, and to learn how to engage empathetically with conflicting perspectives.
+- Become more familiar with the potential impact of social identity in challenging conversations, and learn how to engage productively across difference and conflicting perspectives.

 - Help advisees and mentees identify resources within and beyond their graduate programs to support their development of a sense of belonging and community at Cornell within and beyond their graduate field.
-(This is especially critical for students who identify as BIPOC and/or first-gen.)
+This is especially critical for students with identities that have historically been excluded from and underrepresented within the academy.

-- Demystify the unwritten rules, language, expectations, and sociocultural norms of graduate education (especially within the context of your specific graduate field and discipline) through your field handbook, professional development seminars, and other means.
+- Demystify the unwritten rules, language, expectations, and sociocultural norms of graduate education (especially within the context of your specific graduate field and discipline) through your field handbook, website, lab manuals, professional development seminars, and other means.

 - Make formal and informal professionalization and socialization activities more accessible to all advisees and mentees.